Herbs Witchcraft

 6. Mugwort Magic Dream Pillow

 We’ve already discussed how potent mugwort magic is for dream work.
-Yes you can drink the mugwort tea if you’re not pregnant or breastfeeding, but if you want to try a different method, try this: make a mugwort dream pillow.
+The safest way to engage in this mugwort magic is to use a dream pillow.
+You can make one yourself.
 This is as simple as cutting two equal squares of fabric (can be new from the store or from an old t-shirt, etc.).
 Turn the fabric insides out then sew almost all the way around, leaving an inch or two at one corner open.
 Then flip it right-side out.
 Fill with dry mugwort herb matter.
 Adding lavender or mint is an aromatic addition.
 Sew the opening closed.
 Then sleep with the pillow nearby to increase dreams.

 Mugwort Uses Magic and Mugwort Magic Properties